DaneWeber/presentations/UnicornProjectFiveIdeals/UnicornProjectFiveIdeals.md

       - ↖By doing Z
         - ↖By writing this line of code

+Note:
+Ideally, we understand the connection between our work and how it makes someone's life better.

 <img src="https://www.thesun.co.uk/wp-content/uploads/2018/08/NINTCHDBPICT000429853769.jpg" alt="ramp and stairs" height="532" />

 Note:
+- This work might have been performed efficiently, but it was a waste.
 - Are we really solving our customers' problems?
 - Is this door now wheelchair-accessible?
 No.